alexander-pick/shannon_modem_loader/README.md

 # How To Use

 The TOC header is a simple structure the loader will read to create a database of the file with proper aligned segments and entry points.
 For more insights just look at the code of this loader.

-To use the loader simply install it inside your IDA Pro's loader folder:
+To use the loader simply install it inside your IDA Pro's loader folder and the post processor into the python folder like this:

+Example:
 ```
-cp shannon_load.py ~/idapro-8.4/loaders/
+cp -v shannon_load.py ~/idapro-8.4/loaders/
+cp -v shannon_postprocess.py ~/idapro-8.4/loaders/
 ```

 Once installed open a `modem.bin` in IDA Pro, the loader should detect the TOC format and load the image accordingly.
+The postprocessor script will add additional segment information after the initial analysis has finished.
+Adding the segments right from the start will confuse and slow down the analysis process.

 ## IDA Compatibility And Installation